kubeflow/community/repository-setup.md

 ## Repository configuration

 ### Repository Permissions
-When setting up permissions for a repository there a few things to note:
+When setting up permissions for a repository there are a few things to note:
 - When providing permissions for `Collaborators and teams`, only teams should be used.
 - Teams that should be added by default, with write access, are `ci-bots` and `core-approvers`.